juno-fx/Terra-Official-Plugins/docs/getting-started.md

    >> Ready to go <<
     ```

-4. **Launch Development Environment**: Use `make test-plugin <plugin name>` this will communicate with ArgoCD and create an Application deployment that points to your local system.
+4. **Launch Development Environment**: Use `make test <plugin name>` this will communicate with ArgoCD and create an Application deployment that points to your local system.

     <!-- termynal -->

     ```shell
-    $ make test-plugin my-plugin
+    $ make test my-plugin
     >> Deploying my-plugin <<
     Plugin: my-plugin
     TDK Name: ginger